 How long is the shelf life of lemon oil?
 Lemon oil has a short shelf life.
-It should be stored a dark bottle, in a cool dark place since light and heat will oxidize it, but even under those conditions, it only lasts about 8-10 months.
+It should be stored a dark bottle in a cool, dark place because light and heat will oxidize lemon.
+Even under the best conditions, it only lasts about 8-10 months.
 Watch for clouding or an unpleasant smell as signs it has spoiled.

 Can I use it on my skin?
 Lemon oil is very drying, so it not recommended for use on eczema or other dry skin conditions.
-Because of this, it is great for treating oily skin, but remember that lemon oil on the skin in the sun is photosensitizing, possibly increasing your risk of a sunburn, and photocarcinogenic, potentially increasing the risk of skin cancer.
+Because of this, it is great for treating oily skin.
+Remember that lemon oil on the skin in the sun is photosensitizing (possibly increasing your risk of a sunburn) and photocarcinogenic (potentially increasing the risk of skin cancer).
 This will not occur if a soap scented with lemon oils is used, as the soap breaks down the oil and does not leave the furocoumarins on the skin.
 Use caution with cold pressed lemon oils in products used on sun-exposed skin.

 Caution and Considerations

 Use caution with lemon oil on the skin.
 It is photosensitizing and can increase the risk of a sunburn or increase the risk of skin cancer.
 While lemon juice is safe to drink, never take essential oils internally.
 Small doses in a carrier oil on the skin or in cooking is a great way to experience the benefit of nutrient rich lemon peel.

 Bill T. Arnold, H. G. M. Williamson.
 Dictionary of the Old Testament: Historical Books.
 InterVarsity Press, Sep 26, 2011.
 P 33